USEPA/WNTR/documentation/gis.rst

    and **rtree** [rtree]_, both are optional dependencies of WNTR.
    Note that **shapely** is installed with geopandas.

-The following capabilities use data stored in geopandas GeoDataFrames.
+The following capabilities use data stored in GeoPandas GeoDataFrames.
 Each GeoDataFrame contain a `geometry` column which contains geometric objects commonly used in geospatial analysis.